anthonyfinch/google-deployment-manager-in-brief/README.md

-# A brisk introduction to Google Deployment Manager

-Google deployment manager allows you to define the components of your google cloud hosted infrastructure in yaml configuration for easy creation and updates to your environments.
+Google deployment manager allows you to define your google cloud infrastructure as yaml configuration